Dance World Cup – 2025 Rules – Updated September 2024

 JSZm Junior Solo Jazz (Boys) 1 2 MIN 14 - 17 years

-JSA Junior Solo Acro 1 2 MIN 14 – 17 years
+JSWm Junior Solo Showstopper (Boys) 1 2 MIN 14 - 17 years

-JSAm Junior Solo Acro (boys) 1 2 MIN 14 – 17 years
+JSAm Junior Solo Acro (Boys) 1 2 MIN 14 - 17 years

 JST Junior Solo Tap 1 2 MIN 14 - 17 years